 6.4 Nonconforming Lots

-§ 300-9.3 Reduction or increase.

 A. A nonconforming lot or open space on a lot (yards, setbacks, courts, usable open space, or floor area ratio) shall not be changed so as to be in greater nonconformity.

 B. Any nonconforming off-street parking or loading area already containing fewer than the required number of spaces to serve their intended use shall not be made more nonconforming.